Estée Lauder (businesswoman): Personal life

-Estée met Joseph Lauter when she was in her early twenties.
+In her early twenties, Estée met Joseph Lauter, whose father had emigrated from Austria.
 On January 15, 1930, they married.
 Their surname was later changed from Lauter to Lauder.
 Their first child, Leonard, was born March 19, 1933.
 The couple separated then divorced in 1939 and she moved to Florida, but they remarried in 1942.
 Their second son, Ronald, was born in 1944.
-Estée and Joseph Lauder remained married until his death in 1983, and she later regretted her divorce, saying that she married young and assumed that she had missed out on life but soon found out that she had the "sweetest husband in the world".
+Estée and Joseph Lauder remained married until his death in 1983.
+Later, she regretted her divorce, saying that she had married young and assumed she had missed out on life but soon found out that she had the "sweetest husband in the world".

 Leonard became the chief executive of Estée Lauder and then chairman of the board.
 Ronald was a Deputy Assistant Secretary of Defense in the Reagan administration and was U.S. Ambassador to Austria in 1986-87.
-As of 2021, he is the president of the World Jewish Congress.
+Since 2007 (and as of 2026), he is the president of the World Jewish Congress.